 Deploy

 Deploying software and OS updates to remote endpoints is a crucial part of the job.
 Devices that are up to date face a lower risk of security breaches and compatibility issues.
-This can be complicated if you support many different hardware models, apps, and user departments.
+Effective remote patch management can be complicated if you support many different hardware models, apps, and user departments, but a vulnerability scanner with contextual prioritization can help you tackle the most pressing updates first.

 Troubleshoot